Pay very close attention. Ready?

 We have tried this in many different settings, trying to solve different types of problems, or pitch different ideas.
 I’ve discovered that not only do the ideas get better with each telling, but people hear them differently.
 Varying language will land differently on people.
 They will hear the story in novel ways when you change the language you use.
 And when you populate the team with people from different expertise and backgrounds, each will naturally have a unique interpretation to contribute.

 After all, remember the story of the six blind men describing an elephant?
-The first one touches the elephant and says, “It’s solid and tall like a WALL!”
-The second blind man feels the elephant and declares, “Not at all.
+The first one touches the elephant’s side and says, “It’s solid and tall like a WALL!”
+The second blind man feels the elephant’s trunk and declares, “Not at all.
 It’s much more like a giant SNAKE!”
-The third blind man grabs the elephant’s knee and states, “You are both wrong, this is much like a TREE!”
+The third blind man reaches out to the elephant’s knee and states, “You are both wrong, this is much like a TREE!”

 And each was partly right, and each was partly wrong.